Continual Adaptation of Vision Transformers for Federated Learning: Experiments

 \textbf{Configuration.} We learn each task through $R=10$ communication rounds by selecting $C=5$ stateless clients per round.
 Thus, we have 100 total rounds for a 10-task setup and 50 for a 5-task setup.
 For all experiments reported in Tables \ref{tab:cifar}-\ref{tab:ablations}, we use a category ratio $\kappa=0.6$ which means that if a task contains 10 categories, each active client is randomly assigned 6 of these categories.
 We analyze the affect of different category ratios in Sec.~\ref{sec:ablations}.
-Further, we use a split ratio $\gamma=0.1$ which allows a client to be assigned 10\% of the examples corresponding to the subset of categories.
+Overall, HePCo outperforms existing methods across all category ratios, particularly excelling in scenarios with smaller category ratios, which signify higher heterogeneity and, consequently, a higher level of task complexity.
+Further, we use a split ratio $\gamma=0.1$ which allows a client to be assigned 10\% of the images corresponding to the subset of categories.
 We train local models for 10 epochs per round.

-\textbf{Metrics.} We evaluate all methods using the standard continual learning metrics of (1) final average accuracy $A_N$ which is the accuracy averaged over all $N$ tasks after learning the $N^{th}$ task and (2) average forgetting \cite{chaudhry2018efficient,lopes2017data} $F_N$ which measures the drop in performance on previous tasks after learning a new task averaged over all $N$ tasks.
-As noted by \cite{smith2022coda}, $A_N$ is the more informative metric as it encompasses both forgetting and plasticity (new task performance).
-Our approach provides parameter efficiency which is reflected by reduced communication and local computation costs; albeit at the expense of a small overhead at the server.
-We include a metric to illustrate this, specifying the number of parameters shared relative to the original model size.